-Research at the School of Communication and Information reflects the School’s unique interdisciplinary identity, in which the fields of information science, library studies, communication, journalism, and media studies come together to provide a range of integrated perspectives on vital questions and challenges related to the nature and function of communication, information and media institutions, policies, processes and systems – as well as their impact on individuals, organizations, and communities.
+Research at the School of Communication and Information reflects the School’s unique interdisciplinary identity, in which the fields of information science, library studies, communication, journalism, and media studies come together to provide a range of integrated perspectives on vital questions and challenges related to the nature and function of communication, information and media.
+The scholarship at SC&I contributes to the development and critique of institutions, policies, processes and systems for communication, information, and media while opening up new understanding of their impact on individuals, organizations, and communities.

-Our faculty includes scholars recognized nationally and internationally for excellence and innovation in basic and applied research of contemporary communication, information, and media related problems.
-SC&I research is characterized by its methodological diversity, with an interdisciplinary faculty that employs a wide range of quantitative and qualitative methodological approaches.
+Our faculty includes scholars recognized nationally and internationally for excellence and innovation in basic and applied research that is characterized by its methodological diversity and sophistication.
 Behavioral, social scientific, historical, humanistic, and critical research approaches are each richly represented in the school’s scholarship.
-Problems are also addressed through the design, engineering, and evaluation of tools for research and everyday use.
-SC&I researchers also are well-known for their commitment to engaged scholarship.
-Many faculty at SC&I conduct research that directly addresses key questions and challenges facing policymakers, public interest organizations, community groups, or communication and information-related industry sectors.
+SC&I researchers are well known for their commitment to engaged scholarship that addresses contemporary issues through the design, engineering, and evaluation of tools for research and everyday use that addresses key questions and challenges facing policymakers, public interest organizations, community groups, and communication and information-related industry sectors.
 Reflecting this perspective, SC&I faculty frequently obtain external support for their research from government agencies, foundations, NGOs, and industry organizations.

 AN INTERDISCIPLINARY APPROACH

-Health and Wellness: Community wellness and individual and collective health are major issues in the 21st century.
-Our faculty who study health communication campaigns and message design, e-health, knowledge management in health organizations, science journalism and health reporting, patient-practitioner communication, disclosure, and myriad related fields are helping shape policy and understanding of critical wellness issues.
+Health and Wellness: Our faculty expertise in health communication campaigns and message design, e-health, knowledge management in health organizations, science journalism and health reporting, patient-practitioner communication, and disclosure directly address critical societal issues and theoretical problems in achieving individual and community health and wellness.